Shrinks99/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 - The ability for scholars to send each other letters
 - The ability for the scholar in front of the screen - that's you! - to read and interpret the simulation

 If you're worried that this simple list of features will not adequately represent the Republic of Letters, remember that we're not expecting this lesson to result in building a plausible model.
 Perhaps it will at least lead to the start of one!
-We will give you some ideas for extending the model to make it more historically plausible at the end.
+We will give you some ideas for extending the model later, to make it more historically plausible.

-### 2.2 What about Data?
+### 2.2 What About Data?

 You might ask yourself where the actual, empirical data comes into play.
 One peculiar thing about simulations is that not everything – and sometimes even nothing – is based directly on empirical data.
 This is because simulations 'are not trying to model the world [...], [they] are trying to model ideas about the world.'[^19] Each simulation run creates its own data, which then can be analyzed and brought into relation with empirical data.